About Me

 In 1969 (gulp!) when I was born treatment options were limited to amputation and a prosthetic leg.
 At 9 months old my knee was fused and the foot was removed to produce a stable stump so that an above-knee prosthesis can be fitted.
 My hip was reconstructed and a rod was placed for stability.
 I learned how to walk on a full leg prosthesis at 18 months.

 I remember this time so vividly.
 At 5 years old I was in Shriner’s hospital for many months before and after my next surgery.
 The rod was removed from my hip and I came home in a body cast.
-I remember going to Kindergarten in the hospital.
-I was so shy I would cry if I had to say my ABC’s out loud.
+I went to Kindergarten in the hospital and I was so shy.

 I was in a large room with other children and we had to stay in our hospital beds.
-My twin sister wasn’t allowed to come up to visit me and I remember waving to her on the playground downstairs from my hospital room.
+My twin sister wasn’t allowed to come up to visit me so I had to wave to her on the playground through the window from my hospital room.

 I can remember the taste of the oatmeal.
 It was gummy.
 The smell of Ivory dish soap takes me back to that time.
 It must have been what they used for soap.